415 lines

 iterators in Listing 13-29.
 Most Rust programmers prefer to use the iterator

 style.
-Its a bit tougher to get the hang of at first, but once you get a feel
+It’s a bit tougher to get the hang of at first, but once you get a feel

 for the various iterator adaptors and what they do, iterators can be easier to